 Spring Rolls

-They got their names from typically being eaten during the Spring Festival.
-Spring rolls are believed to bring wealth because of their gold color.
-They are popular in East China, Shanghai, and Hong Kong.
+They earned their names from people typically eating them during the Spring Festival.
+Many believe that spring rolls bring wealth due to their gold color.

 Longevity Noodles